mwahlroos/Nautiterm/README.rst

   nautilus -q

-The extension should be enabled the next time Nautilus is started.
+The extension should be enabled the next time Nautilus is started, e.g. by opening a folder.

 Uninstalling
 ------------